The State of Texas has relatively few hot springs compared to the vastness.

-It is 4 hours’ and a half drive from El Paso.
+It is three hours' drive from El Paso, Texas.

-Over ten minutes’ drive on dirt trail will take you to pretty lodges.
+Additional two hours' drive will take you to the pretty inn.

-A cute cat welcomed me to the room; however, he began to sleep on the bed as if he owned the place…
+A cute cat welcomed me into the room, and began to sleep on the bed.

-The beautiful yellow bath room had an ordinary bath tub.
+The beautiful yellow bathroom had an ordinary claw foot tub.

-There were candles and I could enjoy a space all my own.
+There were candles and I could enjoy the space all my own.

-The springs flew down to the tub, but the water input was not enough and I felt a little bit tepid.
+The water input was not enough and I felt a little bit cold.

 I also had to be careful about the water discharge, because the water could overflow if I continued to pour water the tub.